Scar Color and Skin Camouflage

 Understanding Skin Camouflage and Scar Camouflage

 Skin camouflage and scar camouflage refer to the process of tattooing the skin using different shades of flesh tone pigments with the goal of disguising a scar or pigment irregularity.
-This form of medical or paramedical tattooing is considered a specialized form of permanent cosmetics.
+This form of medical or paramedical tattooing is considered a specialized form of cosmetics.
 You may find it referred to by a number of other names, such as Corrective Pigment Camouflage (CPC), Skin Repigmentation, Scar Camouflage, Corrective Camouflage, Skin Camouflage, Skin Color Tattooing, and Camouflage Tattooing.
-Scar and skin camouflage requires a specialist with a thorough understanding of the science behind pigments and the physiology of human skin and tissue, as well as advanced knowledge, training, skills and experience in permanent cosmetics and an artistic eye for color.
+Scar and skin camouflage requires a specialist with a thorough understanding of the science behind pigments and the physiology of human skin and tissue, as well as advanced knowledge, training, skills and experience in cosmetics and an artistic eye for color.

 Candidates for Skin Color Repigmentation